 If you need to pay for something that doesn’t allow for a credit card, but still have room on your line of credit, you may be able to get a cash advance.
 Since you already have the card, you don’t have to worry about applying for a new one, which also preserves your credit score.

-Oftentimes, you’ll have to pay a slightly higher APR on cash advances but if you have plans to repay it in the short-term, you may be able to save compared to high-interest loans.
+You’ll often have to pay a slightly higher APR on cash advances, but if you have plans to repay it in the short-term, you may be able to save compared to high-interest loans.

 No matter what type of credit score you have, it’s very likely that you can find a financing option out there.
 If you choose a bad credit personal loan with guaranteed approval and no credit check, make sure the rates and terms are truly worth the purpose of the loan.